jbristowe/writing/the-gold-standard-in-dotnet-development.md

 This isn't your grandma's .NET and not your grandpa's tooling.
 No offense to grandparents, but things have changed a lot in the .NET landscape.
 There are several flavors of .NET now - [.NET Framework](https://en.wikipedia.org/wiki/.NET_Framework), [.NET Core](https://en.wikipedia.org/wiki/.NET_Framework#.NET_Core), [Mono](https://en.wikipedia.org/wiki/Mono_(software)), [Unity](https://en.wikipedia.org/wiki/Unity_(game_engine)) and other Base Class Libraries (BCLs) - all catering specific app platforms towards the developer's benefit.

-The giant monolitic framework still exists -- the .NET Framework -- and it still runs all Windows desktop, web, and mobile apps. .NET Core is the new kid on the block, written from ground up, lean, modular, and sporting a cross-platform Common Language Runtime (CLR).
+The giant monolithic framework still exists - the .NET Framework - and it still runs all Windows desktop, web, and mobile apps. .NET Core is the new kid on the block, written from ground up, lean, modular, and sporting a cross-platform Common Language Runtime (CLR).
 The implications of .NET Core are huge - for the first time, .NET apps can run natively outside of Windows, on Mac and Linux.
 Xamarin apps still run on Mono - which is a long-standing open source port of .NET to other platforms.
 With today's .NET, developers can target virtually any app platform and any device family - the opportunities are endless.
 The recent release of .NET Core 2.0 has big implications for the future of .NET and tooling going forward.

 Along with the changes in .NET offerings, .NET development tools have also evolved.
 Visual Studio has various flavors and lowers the barrier to entry with a more "come-as-you-are" mindset.
-On Windows, Visual Studio has become synonymous with .NET development - the one IDE where developers often spend their entire days.
-Visual Studio has come a long way as an IDE - from a giant behemoth to a carefully crafted streamlined IDE catering to specific development workflows.
-The Visual Studio feature richness continues though - it is the ubiquitous IDE to build modern web, desktop, mobile, cloud and future-facing solutions.
+On Windows, Visual Studio has become synonymous with .NET development - the one IDE where developers often spend their entire day.
+Visual Studio has come a long way as an IDE - from a giant behemoth to a carefully crafted and streamlined IDE, catering to specific development workflows.
+The Visual Studio feature-richness continues though - it is the ubiquitous IDE to build modern web, desktop, mobile, cloud and future-facing solutions.

 A few years back, you would probably laugh if someone told you that Visual Studio would run natively on a Mac - but that's the reality today.
 [Visual Studio for Mac](https://www.visualstudio.com/vs/visual-studio-mac/) is a full-featured native IDE and brings most of the VS development comforts over to MacOS - for modern mobile, web and cloud development.
 Then there is [Visual Studio Code](https://code.visualstudio.com/) - a beautiful light-weight truly cross-platform code editor.
 Modern .NET developers aren't shy of using the Command Line either - the one thing common across all development platforms.
 And .NET obliges by providing solid .NET CLI tooling for consistent cross-platform usage.